 To the surprise of Pepsi, this did not go over well.
 The implications were offensive and polarizing to many who saw the ad.
 (Some felt the message was anti-government, for example).

-Your influencers will ideally be creators themselves, and when it comes to unpaid partnerships, they must be allowed to say what they want, how they want.
+Your influencers will ideally be creators themselves.
+When it comes to unpaid partnerships, they must be allowed to say what they want, how they want.

 Are there any exceptions?